haighis/shoppingcart-service/README.md

 ## Running

-./gradlew bootRun
+./gradlew bootRun or gradlew.bat bootRun

 This Microservice can benefit from Netflix Eureka, but does not require Netflix Eureka in order to run.
 Run each Microservice Product Service, Shopping Cart Service and Order Service.
 Then run Shop UI and open your browser to http://localhost:2005

+## Database Setup

+Database used is PostgreSQL.
+Using a default PostgreSQL setup on windows/macosx has been tested.
+1. Create two databases cart and ecommerce
+2. Create a user 'jhaigh' and password 'jhaigh' that has priveledges to cart and commerce database in PostgreSql.
+3. run ```./gradlew bootRun``` or ```gradlew.bat bootRun``` which will create the database schema on first run.

-## Viewing the API
+## Consuming the API

-With Netflix Eureka + Swagger a self documenting API will demonstrate API Verbs available
+While not required a Netflix Eureka + Swagger combo provides a self documenting API and Netflix Eureka will auto discover Product Service, Order Service and Shopping Cart Services.
+Running Swagger UI will demonstrate API Verbs available.

 ## Tests